Kyle-Markwardt/Kyle-Markwardt.gihub.io/README.md

 ### Work Experience
 **Data Analyst, Aviation Week (_May 2023 - Present_)**
-- Spearheaded business intelligence vitalization effort by creating Quicksight data visualization dashboards for: showcasing specific data stories for customers; making AW data lake quickly searchable by internal SMEs.
+- Spearheaded business intelligence effort by creating Quicksight data visualization dashboards for:
+  - showcasing specific data stories for customers
+  - making AW data lake quickly searchable by internal SMEs
-- Improved flight data ETL pipelines in Sagemaker, pushed to GitHub and deployed in AWS Glue, Created Quiskight dashboards to monitor and report on automated data pipelines.
+- Improved flight data ETL pipelines in Sagemaker, pushed to GitHub and deployed in AWS Glue, Created Quiskight dashboards to monitor and report on automated data pipelines

 **Systems Engineer, Aurora Innovation (_May 2022 - May 2023_)**
 - big impact project 1!